 As its aims are considered to be in the public interest, the NPDA has section 251 approval (NHS Act 2006, GDPR Article 6 (1) (e), article 9(2) (i)) to collect patient-identifiable data without explicit patient consent in order to improve standards of paediatric diabetes care.
 In addition to producing annual national reports on care processes and outcomes, spotlight audit reports on topics such as diabetes technologies and the workforce delivering paediatric diabetes care are also produced.
-The spotlight audits seek to highlight variability in the structure and delivery of care for patients with paediatric diabetes by obtaining patient-identifiable information from the Hospital Episode Statisitics database and from the Patient Episode Database for Wales.
+The spotlight audits seek to highlight variability in the structure and delivery of care for patients with paediatric diabetes in England and Wales.
+The audit also reports on hospital admissions related to diabetes by obtaining patient-identifiable information from the Hospital Episode Statisitics database and from the Patient Episode Database for Wales.
 These data are linked with audit data in order to ensure a complete representation of diabetes-related admissions.
 Patient Reported Experience Measures are collected via online anonymised surveys which patients and their parents or carers are invited to complete.
-The National Paediatric Diabetes with the National Diabetes Audit (adult audit) to produce the National Diabetes Transition Audit.
+The National Paediatric Diabetes Audit collaborates with the National Diabetes Audit (adult audit) to produce the National Diabetes Transition Audit.

-The key finding from the most recent annual report (Royal College of Paediatrics and Child Health, 2021) was that the national median glycated haemoulobin (HbA1c) has remained constant at 61.5 millimoles per mole (mmol/mol) between 2018, 2019 and 2019-2020 following several years of year-on-year decreases (improvement) in the national median.
+The key finding from the most recent annual report (Royal College of Paediatrics and Child Health, 2021) was that the national median glycated haemoglobin (HbA1c) has remained constant at 61.5 millimoles per mole (mmol/mol) between 2018-2019 and 2019-2020 following several years of year-on-year decreases (improvement) in the national median.
 In 2011-2012, 17.4% of children and young people with diabetes in England and Wales achieved the National Institute for Health and Care Excellence recommended HbA1c target of <58 mmol/mol.
 In 2019-2020, 11% of children in England and Wales achieved the (tighter) HbA1c target of <48 mmol/mol, while 31% achieved the HbA1c target of <58 mmol/mol.

-IbA1c target of <58 mmol/m Scotland - Scottish Diabetes Survey
+Scotland - Scottish Diabetes Survey